-Meet Aoife our centre coordinator from Woollahra Cottage
+Meet Aoife our 2IC from Woollahra Cottage

 I began studying Early Childhood Education in Dublin Institute of Technology (D.I.T.), Ireland September 2010 and completed my 3-year Bachelor Honours Degree in May 2013.

-I arrived in Sydney in early February 2016 and I began working in AKG’s Edgecliff Centre; Thumbelina as the Preschool Room Leader.
+I arrived in Sydney in early February 2016 and I began working in AKG’s Edgecliff Centre; Thumbelina as the Butterflies Preschool Room Leader.
 My first day was spent working as the chef, as the service’s chef was unwell that day!
 I spent 13 fantastic months here and learned so much about the Early Years Learning Framework – EYLF and we also won Outstanding Service of the Year at the Christmas party!